giftyhq/plugin-woocommerce/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added missing translations for error messages.

+= 1.0.1 =
+* Lowered the required PHP version from 7.3 to 7.2.

 = 1.0.0 =
-* First release of the Gifty for WooCommerce plugin
+* First release of the Gifty for WooCommerce plugin.